 Call for Abstracts: ADCET UDL Symposium 2026

-The Australian Disability Clearinghouse on Education and Training (ADCET) is pleased to announce that abstracts are now being accepted for the Universal Design for Learning (UDL) Symposium 2026: Navigating Authentic Assessment and Learning in a Digital World.
+The Australian Disability Clearinghouse on Education and Training (ADCET) in partnership with the University of Tasmania is pleased to announce that abstracts are now being accepted for the Universal Design for Learning (UDL) Symposium 2026 - From Ideas to Impact: Sharing, Engaging, and Co-Designing Practice.

 We invite submissions from academics, teachers, VET educators and practitioners across the Higher Education and Vocational Education and Training sectors.